clearwaterstream/store-sample-react/README.md

 * Common controls or utils can live in a shared folder so they can be leveraged in multiple features
 * Logic (non-ui components) should be reusable in React Native, all the more reason to separate the dumb UI components out
 * Paths (more then 1 level deep) should be absolute.
 This allows for easier refactoring
 * All components referenced (in packages.json) can be auto-updated to a minor version.
-This will prevent surprises CI pipline will always do an ```npm install``` during build, whereas individual developers may seldomly run the command.
+This will prevent surprises as CD pipline will always do an ```npm install``` during a build, whereas individual developers may seldomly run the command.
 When / if bugs occur, such issues are hard to t-shoot